andres-frm/ramirez_mejia_etal_seed_dispersal_networks_oahu/README.md

 __Manuscript:__

-## Temporal dynamics of seed-dispersal networks: Disentangling the role of direct and indirect biotic and climatic processes.
+## Temporal dynamics of seed-dispersal networks: Disentangling the role of direct and indirect biotic and climatic effects.

 __Authors:__